John Banim: London

-He then set out for London, where he supported himself and his wife by writing for magazines and for the stage.
+Banim then set out for London, where he supported himself and his wife by writing for magazines and for the stage.
 Their first residence was at No. 7, Amelia Place, Brompton, the former home of John Philpot Curran.
 Towards the end of 1822 his wife fell ill, and in November gave birth to a stillborn child.
 Her illness required John to do more work to meet the costs of her treatment.
 In 1823 John's own earlier illness returned.
 He was sick for several months before recovering, his finances, by that time, greatly diminished.

 Unable to do much work for the weekly papers because of his illness, he began doing more work for monthly periodicals.
 This allowed him the time to do more carefully written and serious work.
 He also wrote librettos for Thomas Arne of the English Opera House.
 Around this time he was visited by the writer Gerald Griffin, new to London, and in need of guidance.
 Banim befriended Griffin and did everything he could to assist him, helping to edit his plays and to have them submitted for production.
 Griffin said the following of Banim in a letter:"What would I have done if I had not found Banim?
 I should never be tired of talking about and thinking of Banim.
 Mark me! he is a man – the only one I have met since I left Ireland, almost."

 Banim published a volume of miscellaneous essays anonymously in 1824, called Revelations of the Dead Alive.
 He met the American author Washington Irving the same year, finding him to be a good hearted and genuine man, while other literary celebrities he had met had disappointed him.
 The first series of Tales of the O'Hara Family appeared in April 1825, achieving immediate and decided success.
 One of the most powerful of them, Crohoore of the Bill Hook, was by Michael Banim.
 The two had worked on the Tales through correspondence during 1823–24, periodically sending each other their completed work to be read and criticised.
 Banim and Gerald Griffin were still close friends, despite a misunderstanding that had temporarily parted them, and Griffin was often called upon to offer criticism on the Tales.